Jump to start of content

 Dr. Broccard received his medical degree from the University of Geneva Medical School, Switzerland.
 He completed his house staff training at Geneva University Hospital and further critical care training at Lausanne University Hospital, Switzerland.
 He subsequently completed pulmonary and critical care fellowships at the University of Minnesota and at the Mayo Clinic in Rochester, Minnesota.

-As of September 2022, Dr. Broccard reported the following external relationships:
+As of July 2023, Dr. Broccard reported no ongoing external relationships.

 Cherylee W. J. Chang, MD, FCCM, FACP, FNCS